n8n-io/n8n-docs/docs/doc2/table-extraction/index.md

 ---
 title: "Table Extraction"
 description: With DOC² it is possible to extract tables from PDF-Files.
 That will be done via the Line Items functionality.
-It is used for extracting the tables from all types of documents (Invoices, Contracts, Forms, Medical Prescriptions etc.)
+It is used for extracting the tables from all types of documents (invoices, contracts, forms, medical prescriptions etc.)
 date: "2021-11-11"
 tags:
   - DOC²